ujjwalguptaofficial/shivneri.docs/docs/tutorial/route.md

 **<u>Customizing route</u>**
 <br><br>
-By default route is name of method, but you can customize the route using annotation "Route".
+By default route is name of method, but you can customize it by using annotation "Route".

 ```
 class UserController < Shivneri::Controller